avaarm/Readme-generator/Develop/README.md

 ## Contributing

-asdfas
+Please email me at the email address provided below for information regarding contributing to the repo.

 ## Tests

 To run tests, run the following command:

-asdfa
+npm test

 ## Questions

-If you have any questions about the repo, open an issue or contact [sadfa](https://github.com/avaarm) directly at sdfadf.
+If you have any questions about the repo, open an issue or contact [avaarm] directly at [avaarm95@gmail.com](https://github.com/avaarm).